darconeous/ham-addr-old/ham-addr.txt.md

 Chunks are always stored in big-endian order.

-When writing out a HAM-64 address, each chunk is shown as a four-digit hexidecimal number, with each chunk separated by a colon `:`.
+When writing out a HAM-64 address, each chunk is shown as a four-digit hexadecimal number, with each chunk separated by a colon `:`.

 Lets have a look at a relatively short callsign, *N6DRC*: